DavidMercier/NIMS/doc/models.rst

 the corrected total depth :math:`(1/h_\text{t})` or the corrected plastic depth :math:`(1/{h_\text{c}})` (see the following part "Indentation contact topography" for the definition of the plastic depth) [#DoernerNix_1986]_ and [#Fischer-Cripps_2006]_.
-Then, a linear fit of this curve gives an intercept with the ordinate axis which is the frame compliance (see Figure 5).
+Then, a linear fit of this curve gives an intercept with the ordinate axis which is the frame compliance (see :numref:`frame_compliance`).

 .. figure:: ./_pictures/frame_compliance.png
+   :name: frame_compliance
    :scale: 60 %
    :align: center

-   *Figure 5 : Schematic of the plot to determine the frame compliance.*
+   *Schematic of the plot to determine the frame compliance.*

 It is advised to perform indentation tests on a variety of bulk standard specimens (fused silica, silicon and sapphire provide a very good range), in order to estimate better the frame compliance.